 All detainees have access to health care at the same level as other applicants, therefore, requiring, regular visits from nurses and doctors.
 All detainees have access to open air at least 1 hour a day often in a closed courtyard.

-In 2019, the places in the detention centres were close to fully occupied throughout the year.
 Inspections are carried out in detentions centres in accordance with the Optional Protocol to the Convention against Torture.
 In Sweden, the designated National Preventive Mechanism (NPM) to carry out the task is the Parliamentary Ombudsman (JO).

-Kållered, Gothenburg: During an inspection in 2018, the Ombudsman (JO) pointed out that routines regarding the removal and placement of disruptive detainees in a police holding were lacking in consistency and poorly motivated.
+Kållered, Gothenburg: During their last inspection in 2018, the Ombudsman (JO) pointed out that routines regarding the removal and placement of disruptive detainees in a police holding were lacking in consistency and poorly motivated.
 The general impression at the inspection was that the work at the detention centre in many ways works satisfactorily, but that the facility is overcrowded and there are problems with the detainees who have drug addictions.
 The JO notes some deficiencies, including

 - lack of uniform procedures for how circumstances are documented as the basis for decisions on separation and security placement are and that the documentation when the separation is suspended has not been done uniformly;